JeremiasMeister/enigma-3d/README.md

 - a Camera
 - a simple Event system to add functions to Keyboard presses.
 Atm events get processed one by one in sequence

+A known Issue is currently, that Index Buffers are stored on the Vertices.
+That results in missing faces and needs to be restructured.

 the API is quite straight forward and easy to use, see the example below

   ![image](https://github.com/JeremiasMeister/enigma/assets/19373094/0580fc5e-2cbe-42b5-ae50-f65346235c39)